saverymax/EZ-BART/README.md

 "<UNIQUE ARTICLE ID n>": "This is the text of another article to be summarized", }
 ```
-See the ../data_processing/data/sample_data.json file for a test case.
+See data_processing/data/sample_data.json for a test case.

 ## Training *Implementation in progress*
 The fine-tuned BART weights are provided with the release of this code.
 However, if you are interested in retraining the model with fairseq, instructions are provided here.